 That’s just a bit of the mixed picture of the Biblical King David you get when you read Geraldine Brooks’ novel The Secret Chord.
 Brooks tells the story in the voice of Nathan the prophet who is writing a book about King David and interviews some of the key people in David’s life in order to get material for his story.

 Nathan is pretty much a David fan despite the fact David murdered Nathan’s father.
-The first time Nathan takes off the rose-colored glasses and sees the great king for who he truly is, happens when one of David’s wives, Bathsheba, tells Nathan her story and Nathan realizes King David raped Bathsheba.
-Rapist is not a word we usually associate with King David but interestingly there was an article in the latest issue of Christianity Today called David was a Rapist.
+The first time Nathan takes off the rose-coloured glasses and sees the great king for who he truly is, happens when one of David’s wives, Bathsheba, tells Nathan her story and Nathan realizes King David raped Bathsheba.
+Rapist is not a word we usually associate with King David but interestingly there was an article in Christianity Today called David was a Rapist.

 And yes Brooks is alluding to Leonard Cohen’s song Hallelujah in her title.